Vagrants/blackbird/README.md

 Write configuration file at first.
 Create following format file.
-In this step, you don't have to mind about configuration detail\(We provide documentation at github Pages.\).
+In this step, you don't have to mind about configuration detail \(We provide documentation at github Pages\).

 ```ini
 # global section configuration